 - If you are teaching, are an Assistant in Research, or working a job on campus, federal and state taxes will be withheld, depending on your tax liability.

-If you only earned a stipend or fellowship during the calendar year, you will not receive a W-2.
-To report stipend earnings for tax filing purposes, you can obtain your year-to-date stipend total from the last pay slip of the calendar year, which is posted on your Workday account.
+If you only earn a stipend or fellowship during the calendar year, you will not receive a W-2.
+To report stipend earnings for tax filing purposes, you can obtain your year-to-date stipend total from the last pay slip of the calendar year (December 31), which is posted on your Workday account.

-You should also review information provided by the Office of International Students and Scholars (OISS) on Taxes & Legal Matters that may affect you.
+You should also review the guidance on US taxes provided by the Office of International Students and Scholars.

 - If you are teaching, are an Assistant in Research, or working a job on campus, federal and state taxes will be withheld, based on your country’s treaty with the United States.

-If you are an international student and received stipend earnings within the calendar year, you may receive a 1042-S form reflecting those earnings.
+- If you received stipend earnings within the calendar year, you may receive a 1042-S form reflecting those earnings.
 You will receive an email from the Payroll Office when the tax document is ready, usually in mid-March.
-The 1042-S and pay slip can also be downloaded from your Workday account
+The 1042-S and pay slip can also be downloaded from your Workday account.